-Why not make Wed 8th March (No Smoking Day) the day you quit with our help?
+Why not make Wed 31st May (World No Tobacco Day) the day you quit with our help?
 Cancer Focus NI’s award-winning Stop Smoking service is funded by the Public Health Agency in GP practices, health and wellbeing centres, community, workplace and youth settings including schools.

 This service consistently have a quit success rate of 68% in four weeks – well above the NICE guideline of 35%.
 See details of our clinics here.

 For more help to stop visit www.want2stop.info

 Passive smoking is when people breathe in the second-hand smoke given off from cigarettes.
 Breathing in someone else’s cigarette fumes can increase your risk of cancer and other health problems including heart disease, heart attack, heart failure and strokes.

 If you’re a parent who smokes, try to lead by example and quit.
 As well as improving your health and theirs, your children may be less likely to start later in life.

 How can I quit ?

 If you would like to quit, we can help.
 We can give you support and advice through our Stop Smoking Services.
 We can advise about Nicotine Replacement Therapies (NRT) that can be tailored to your individual needs.
 Remember that you’re four times more likely to quit if you attend a specialist service and use NRT.